1uk3214/CPSC233/README.md

 # CPSC233
 This is a test repo.
-I will use this to test my account.
-This line of code was written online